openwebf/webf/README.md

 ## How it works

-WebF provide a rendering engine which follow the W3C standard like the browser does.
+WebF provides a rendering engine which follows the W3C standards like web browsers do.
 It can render HTML/CSS and execute JavaScript.
-It's built on top of the flutter rendering pipelines and implements its' own layout and paint algorithms.
+It's built on top of the flutter rendering pipelines and implements its own layout and painting algorithms.

-With WebF, Web Apps and Flutter Apps are sharing the rendering context.
-It means that you can use Flutter Widgets define your HTML elements and embedded your Web App as a Flutter Widget in your flutter apps.
+With WebF, Web Apps and Flutter Apps share the same rendering context.
+It means that you can use Flutter Widgets to define your HTML elements and embed your Web App as a Flutter Widget in your flutter apps.

 <img src="https://user-images.githubusercontent.com/4409743/186230941-83b0aa1c-59d1-4d8d-be10-958a3ae64114.jpg" width="800" style="display: block; margin: 0 auto;" />